USEPA/ctx-python/README.md

 ```

 ## Initialization
-Before being able to access CCTE's API, a use must acquire an API key.
-See [https://api-ccte.epa.gov/docs/](https://api-ccte.epa.gov/docs/) for more information.
+**Before being able to access CCTE's API, a user must acquire an API key.** See [https://api-ccte.epa.gov/docs/](https://api-ccte.epa.gov/docs/) for more information.

 Once an API key is obtained, `ctx-python` offers two options for passing the key for authentication: